xlordnoro/xlordnoro.github.io/README.md

 Jan 26, 2022 - Added comment.css to make the css code in the various tables easier to read.
 Probably won't add the js code unless I'm willing to grind it out which is pointless when it already works fine as is.

-March 24, 2022 - Added creative_workshop.js to accomodate J0my's banner contributions into the post.
+March 24, 2022 - Added creative_workshop.js & creative_workshop.css to accomodate J0my's banner contributions into the post.